Dre Campbell Farm

 The easiest and safest way to acquire bat guano is in packaged, dry form from the local gardening store or online.
 Buy it in small packages or large quantities.

-Additionally, it can be found in bat caves throughout the world, in places like Jamaica, Chile, Cuba, Peru, and Mexico.
+Additionally, natural bat guano deposits are present in caves worldwide.
+This includes locations in Jamaica, Chile, Cuba, Peru, and Mexico.

 However, harvesting can be dangerous.
-Miners can come into contact with dangerous bat-borne pathogens that can cause serious illness [3].
+People harvesting guano can come into contact with potentially harmful pathogens that can cause serious illness [4].

 Takeaway